pytorch/TensorRT/docsrc/tutorials/trtorchc.rst

           --i, --info                       Dumps info messages generated during compilation onto the console
         --build-debuggable-engine         Creates a debuggable engine
-        --use-strict-types                Restrict operating type to only use set operation precision
         --allow-gpu-fallback              (Only used when targeting DLA
                                           (device-type)) Lets engine run layers on
                                           GPU if they are not supported on DLA